BlueBrain/cyme/README.txt

 It fails for an unroll of 2 and double only if the number of successive division is larger than 3.
-I check the corresponding wrapper __mm__rec() and _mm_nfma(), I do not find any issues.It works for float.
+I check the corresponding wrapper __mm__rec() and _mm_nfma(), I do not find any issues.
+It works for float.
 Test works if I perform the normal division

 Sqrt fails also because it is built over Newton-Raphson